 Wickham Park, Manchester

-Another delightful spot for flower lovers is Wickham Park, This 280-acre property extends into both Manchester and East Hartford.
+Another delightful spot for flower lovers is Wickham Park.
+This 280-acre property extends into both Manchester & East Hartford.
 Not only is this park enormous, but it's also a gardening enthusiast’s fantasy.
-Tour the Irish garden, the Lotus garden, the Italian shrine, and seven other themed gardens.
+Tour the Irish garden, the Lotus garden, the Italian shrine, and a variety of several gorgeous gardens.

 Harkness Memorial State Park, Waterford